Ukrainian air defenses repelled most intense attack on Kyiv this year, military says - KESQ

 There were no civilian casualties or damage to residential buildings and infrastructure, he added.

 Iran has given Russia hundreds of Shahed drones to use in its war in Ukraine.
-They are a “loitering munition,” capable of circling for some time in an area before flying their explosive payload toward a chosen target.
+Known as “loitering munition,” the drones are capable of circling for some time in an area before flying their explosive payload toward a chosen target.

-Air raid sirens sounded for more than three hours in Kyiv, Popko said, and explosions were heard in the capital and the southern port city Odesa early Thursday morning, according to Ukrainian parliament member Oleksii Honcharenko.
+Air raid sirens sounded for more than three hours in Kyiv during the attack, Popko said, and explosions were heard in the capital and the southern port city Odesa early Thursday morning, according to Ukrainian parliament member Oleksii Honcharenko.

 Kyiv’s regional military administration said air defenses were activated in the capital, and a map by Ukraine’s Ministry of Digital Transformation showed air alerts were sounded in most of the eastern half of the country.